 David glowered at the wall beside his bed for he knew that, on the other side of that wall, his sister was snickering away to herself.

-The woman on the throne watched on eagerly, a small smile across her lips.
+The woman on the throne watched on eagerly.

 She moved her hand through the air and the image before her changed; it zoomed away from David and displayed his house.